Clarify Confused Nodes via Separated Learning: Conclusions and Outlook

-For the training/validation/test split, we follow GPRGNN~\cite{chien2020adaptive} because it is well open-sourced and extensively validated.
-It contains a class-balanced training set and fully shuffled validation and test sets.
-The ACM-GCN method~\cite{luan2022acm} uses a dataset with a different number of edges than the same dataset used by other methods, so it is necessary to rerun the ACM-GCN source code on the dataset used by the GPRGNN.
-Exploring minor differences in the datasets is not the focus of this paper.
+We use the datasets from GPRGNN~\cite{chien2020adaptive}, except \texttt{Chameleon} and \texttt{Squirrel}, which are from~\cite{critical}.
+For the training/validation/testing split, we follow GPRGNN due to its extensive validation and availability as an open-source implementation.
+It contains a class-balanced training set and fully shuffled validation and testing sets.
+The ACM-GCN method~\cite{luan2022acm} adopts some datasets with a different number of edges compared to other methods, necessitating the re-execution of the ACM-GCN source code on the dataset used by GPRGNN.
+Exploring subtle discrepancies within the datasets is beyond the scope of this paper.